Dhulikhel: Touristic activities

 Dhulikhel Municipality is a major part of the Kathmandu Valley Cultural Trekking Trail.
 This five-day trail provides a short trek with himalayas in the background and passes showcases a number of cultural highlights and rich biodiversity.
 Visits to hill stations like Chisapani, Nagarkot along with Dhulikhel will be less challenging than going to himalayas routes but with equal thrill and rewards.

 Dhulikhel municipality is one of the starting or the middle points for hiking routes.
 These include walks to Panauti, Kavre village, Opi village as well as to Hazaar Sindhi all of which take as long as a half day.
 A longer walking route includes trail to Nagarkot and Namobuddha.

 The Municipality also forms one of the points for Mountain Biking with challenging terrains as well as the site of people with rich ethnic culture and the scenery of mountain ranges along the way.
 Routes include Dhulikhel-Panauti, Dhulikhel-Khopasi, Dhulikhel-Palanchowk-Dhulikhel, Dhulikhel-Namobuddha-Dhulikhel.

 One can also do activities like bird and butterfly watching from various points in Dhulikhel Municipality.
 Hazaar Sindhi stands out as the place, including Thulochaur Kavre, and Gosaikunda forest in the vicinity areas there as many as 72 species of birds (60% residents and 35% migratory) can be sighted.

 Dhulikhel has been for centuries an important trading centre on the commercial route linking Nepal to Tibet.
 Since time immemorial, people of Nepal travel to Tibet to bring home salt and gold.
 Likewise, the Tibetans every year with their flocks of sheep enter into Nepal during Dashain, the greatest Hindu festival.
 They use to purchase chilies and other daily necessities in Nepal and return to their homeland.
 In those days, a whole day walk from Kathmandu to Dhulikhel was comfortable for Tibet trippers with easily available of food and water at Dhulikhel at the evening for overnight stay.
 After adjoining with Tibet by motorable road in 1965, Dhulikhel got a face lift and developed as a tourist destination.
 Dhulikhel is an ideal station to stop for overnight stay while going to Tibet and coming back to Kathmandu.

-The Mountains The snowfed mountains seen from Dhuklikhel are a fine panoramic.
+The snowfed mountains seen from Dhuklikhel are a fine panoramic.
 When a blue haze covers the lower portion of the mountains, they seem to be floating in the air.
 Green inviting hills of which still virgin and some turned into beautifully carved agricultural terraces cater to the beholders' pleasure.

 Geographically, the plains rise gradually up to the green mountains and further into the snow-capped Himalayas.
 The panorama offers a view of the Himalayan ranges stretching from Mount Annapurna in the far west to Mount Karolung in the Far East.
 More than twenty Himalayan peaks including Mt.
 Annapurna (8091 m), Mt.
 Ganesh Himal (7429 m), Mt.
 Langtang (7234 m), Mt.
 Phuribichyachu (6637 m), Mt.
 Gaurishanker (7134 m), Mt.
 Lhotse (8516 m) and many others can be seen from Dhulikhel.